School / Prep

 12 creditsSanitation and wastewater treatment

 Coef.
-2.5Integrated management of hydrosystems
+2,5Integrated management of hydrosystems

 Coef.
-2.5In-depth hydrogeology
+2,5Advanced hydrogeology

 Coef.
 4Polluted sites and soils